mwarddev/personal-budget-calculator/README.md

 * What constraints does the site or app have to conform within?
     * Limited build time.
 No back end to store user data for a month-on-month review.
 * What dynamic constraints do we have to meet?
-    * Ensure calculations are correct.
+    * Ensure calculations are correct and user input is correctly validated.

 ### Structure